Plural Nouns

-• Noun ends with Consonant - chairs, rugs, lights
+• Nouns that end with Consonant/s - chairs, rugs, lights

-• Noun ends with E - bees, houses, names
+• Nouns that end with E - trees, houses, names

-• Rule 1 Ends with ch, sh, s, x, z - inches, wishes, buses, foxes quizzes
+• Rule 1 Nouns that end with ch, sh, s, x, or z - inches, dishes, buses, foxes quizzes

-• Rule 2 Ends with f or fe - lives, loaves, leaves
+• Rule 2 Nouns that end with f or fe -life-lives, leaf-leaves

-• Rule 3 Ends with Consonant + y - pennies, bunnies, countries
+• Rule 3 Nouns that end with Consonant + y - penny-pennies, bunny-bunnies, country-countries

-The most challenging plural nouns are those ending with "o".
-One rule states that English nouns use the -es suffix and borrowed nouns have have the -s suffix.
+Words Ending With O- The most challenging plural nouns are those ending with "o".
+There have been different rules put forth.
+One rule states that English nouns use the -es suffix and borrowed nouns have the -s suffix.
 However, most elementary and ESL students do not know which nouns are English or borrowed.
 A different rule states that nouns with a consonant + o use -es and nouns with a vowel + o use -s.
 This is an easier rule to use, but it has many exceptions.
-Plural nouns ending with "o" appear to be undergoing a change from these rules to just using -s.
+Plural nouns ending with O appear to be undergoing a change from these rules to simply using -s.
 Check a dictionary when you are unsure which ending to use.

 • Borrowed - pianos, zeros, ratios